Linganore Counseling and Wellness LLC

 An eclectic, integrative therapist, Donna believes the journey surrounding mental health is uniquely individual and deeply personal.
 She brings empathy, trust, understanding and humor to each experience.
 Donna works with children, adolescents and adults.
 Areas of expertise include grief and loss, trauma, depression, anxiety, eating disorders, mood disorders, and family/system conflict.

+Donna is a published author.
 She has lectured as well as designed coursework to further the education, capability, and awareness of the use of animal assisted techniques in both the therapeutic and non-therapeutic environments.
-Donna is a published author.

 She received her Master’s degree in Counseling from McDaniel College (2015).